rklymentiev/py-for-neuro/slides/chapter4_02_dataviz_hacking.md

 <center><img src="data_viz/hack5.jpg" width="600"></img></center>

-Notes: Do people from Philippines can reach only to the knees of people from the Netherlands?
+Notes: Do people from Philippines can reach only to the knees of people from Netherlands?

 Yes, if we take a quick look at this graph.